 PURPOSES- The purposes of this section are —

-(2) to provide training to qualified Indian individuals to enable such individuals to become teachers, administrators, teacher aides, social workers, and ancillary educational personnel; and
+(2) to recruit and provide training and support to qualified Indian individuals to enable such individuals to become teachers administrators, teacher aides, social workers, and ancillary educational personnel; and

 (e) APPLICATION- Each eligible entity desiring a grant under this section shall submit an application to the Secretary at such time, in such manner, and accompanied by such information, as the Secretary may reasonably require.
+At a minimum, the application shall describe how the eligible entity will,

+(1) recruit qualified Indian individuals, such as students who may not be of traditional college age, to become teachers or administrators in local educational agencies that serve a high proportion of Indian students;

+(2) use funds made available under the grant to support the recruitment, preparation, and training of Indian teachers and administrates in local educational agencies that serve a high proposition of Indian students, and

 SEC.
 7135.
 GRANTS TO TRIBES FOR EDUCATION ADMINISTRATIVE PLANNING AND DEVELOPMENT.